marcodb26/TabMania/README.md

 window (no point in moving a tab if it doesn't rebalance anything).
 If TabMania decides the tab is ok in the window where it's currently hosted, it will blink its popup's badge to indicate that.

+## Managing new tabs
+When you click a URL fron any application other than Chrome itself (say, open a link from your email client), Chrome creates a new rightmost tab in the Chrome window you most recently used.
+And if you click the same link again, Chrome dutifully opens yet another tab in that same window.
+TabMania offers two options to alter that default behavior: _Deduplicate new tabs_ and _Move new tabs to the least tabbed window_.
+These features are disabled by default, but you can enable them in the _Settings_ view.
+You can configure to enable these features only for tabs created from other applications, for tabs created within Chrome when following a link, or from new empty tabs.
+Regardless of configuration, TabMania always excludes tabs with schema `chrome-extension:`, tabs opened in the background (e.g. by using CTRL+click), and popups.